 'Prime Minister Samdech Hun Sen also repeated his previous recommendation to look at the roads.
 Samdech explained, ‘When I say again to look at the roads, that means: first, there must not be illegal check-points along the roads, and second, if the road is damaged, it must be repaired'.

-• Kampot is getting sidewalks, according to Stan:
+- Kampot is getting sidewalks, according to Stan: He also reveals why there are disabled ramps were built on Norodom:

 'the riverside greenstrip is being completely redone.
 It compares favorably to its seedy, unkempt, grassy past, but it’s really not to my taste, since it’s nearly all pavement.
 The paving blocks are very nice and since there is no sidewalk on the river side of the street it’ll definitely come in handy for walkers.